INTENS-FI/intens/csc/README.md

 ## Tweaking the cluster & apps

-- Unless the Docker registry is public, Kubernetes cannot pull (although `oc run-app` can).
-This breaks Helm.
-To fix, run `oc-token.sh` (after logging in with `oc login`).
-  Unfortunately the token changes periodically, forcing you to run the script again.
-It should be possible to fix this with RBAC instead of using a secret but I cannot get that to work.
+- Unless the Docker registry is public, Kubernetes and thus Helm cannot pull from it directly.
+However, it can pull from image streams, which OpenShift automatically creates when you push to the integrated registry.
+It appears necessary to run `oc set image-lookup`.
+After that `image: <stream name>:<tag>` appears to work in container specs.
+You can use `is` short for `imagestream` in commands, e.g., `oc get is`.
 - OpenShift [does not run containers as root][img-guide].
 It uses a generated non-zero UID, which cannot be referenced from Dockerfile.
   File permissions can be arranged via GID, which is always zero (root group).
 - The Helm charts `stable/nginx-ingress` and `stable/cert-manager`
   don't seem to work.
-However, Openshift has some of their functionality built in, albeit with a different API (route instead of ingress).
+However, OpenShift has some of their functionality built in, albeit with a different API (route instead of ingress).
 Notably absent are [path][rewrite1] [rewriting][rewrite2] and [HTTP authentication][auth].